Bellman raises $4.5 million for its property management platform – TechCrunch

 Eventually, Bellman wants to automate some of the most repetitive tasks so that property managers become more efficient.
 They can spend more time renegotiating contracts and working on long-term issues.
 This isn’t about undercutting the competition, but more about improving the experience.

 When I first covered Bellman, the startup was just getting started with a dozen buildings under management.
-It is now working with a hundred buildings, representing 2,500 people paying a monthly fee.
+It is now working with 100 buildings, representing 2,500 people paying a monthly fee.

 With today’s funding round, the company wants to do more of the same — Bellman is going to hire more in-house property managers and more people on the software development team.
 Right now, the startup is still focusing on the Paris area.